tracylv/hinttext/README.md

 ```
 1. copy the css and js code of this plugin into your own css and js file, because of this plugin's code is very little and it's not deserved to be loaded as a single file, it will increase the page load time in a way.
 2. adjust the css of this plugin according to your personal need.
+3. suggest to remove the body style in the hinttext.css.
+I think you must have your own body style, right?
 ```
 [1]:https://github.com/tracylv/hinttext/blob/master/demo_screenshot.jpg